 Minister Constance said government is awaiting the coronial report into Danny Egan’s death, but said that “..when Bicycle NSW comes forward with concerns I expect the agency to look at it (p.28).
 To sum up, we are continuing our work to assist the government and we are now looking forward to a meeting within a fortnight to discuss SafeRails.

 We broadly agree with Minister Constance’s statement that “…when we do the reference design around any infrastructure, community safety is first and foremost”(p.
 30).
 Bicycle NSW reviews many of these plans which often provide for bike riding.
 When they fall short we provide advice on amendments.

 The problem lies with the execution.
 When planned bike infrastructure is forgotten or cancelled, or when it is built in a way that is dangerous for people riding bikes.

 Both Peter Primrose and The Hon.
-Daniel Mookhey MLC challenged Minister Constance over the safe design of light rail in Newcastle, and on statements that appeared to transfer the responsibility for safety to riders.(p.
+Daniel Mookhey MLC challenged Minister Constance over the safe design of light rail in Newcastle.
+Also, and on statements that appeared to transfer the responsibility for safety to riders.(p.
 28-30) We appreciate their efforts, and the ministerial time spent on bike rider safety.